-- 7.22 To remind Members, the main test adopted when determining the viability of an HRA business plan is whether the debt is able to be repaid by year 30.
+- The Government's rent cap for 2023/24, against a backdrop of high inflation and rising 7.23 interest rates impacting on any new borrowing undertaken within the HRA, had had a significant impact on the HRA financial model.
+To remind Members, the main test adopted when determining the viability of an HRA business plan is whether the debt is able to be repaid by year 30.
 This mirrors the process that private funders adopt when considering a stock transfer proposal, as they want to be comfortable that their borrowing is capable of eventually being repaid.
 However, HRA Reform has put Councils firmly in control of their business plans and it is acknowledged that Councils may wish to retain debt, and in return use those resources which would otherwise have been used to repay debt to provide even greater investment locally, whether it be in relation to the existing housing stock, the provision of new affordable housing and/or improved services to tenants.
-Therefore, whilst the year by which all debt would be repaid is useful as a measure, it should be considered alongside the Councils overall position on repayment of HRA debt versus the desire to provide maximum investment locally.
-To this extent, the debt tables in this report reflect Cabinets decisions to deliver the proposals set out in the Housing Investment Programme and plans to increase the supply of Council housing. - 7.23 The focus has now moved from managing within the debt cap, to managing our overall level of debt and ensure it is affordable in the long-term.
+Therefore, whilst the year by which all debt would be repaid is useful as a measure, it should be considered alongside the Council's overall position on repayment of HRA debt versus the desire to provide maximum investment locally.
+To this extent, the debt tables in this report reflect Cabinet's decisions to date to deliver the proposals set out in the Housing Investment Programme and plans to increase the supply of Council housing. - 7.24 The focus has now moved from managing within the debt cap, to managing our overall level of debt and ensure it is affordable in the long-term.
 The plans to increase our housing stock should be viewed as growth, and will last beyond the current 30 year modelling.
-As rents increase beyond year 30, then the ability to repay debt or invest further will increase.
+As rents increase beyond year 30, then the ability to repay debt or invest further will increase. - 7.25 The factors of high inflation, rising interest rates and uncertainty around Government rent policy have worsened the 30 year HRA model since January 2022.
+Whilst the Council is still broadly in line with its locally set interest cover ratio target, it would be prudent to undertake a review of the HRA Business Plan including our capital investment plans, to explore if programmes could be rephased or re-prioritised to reduce the level of new borrowing required, at least until a time when interest rates start to fall.
+Clearly it is important to ensure the housing stock continues to receive the capital improvements required (e.g. decent homes works), to ensure the stock is fit for purpose and lettable, so that rental income underpinning the HRA is maintained.